luisgrana2/paddletenisAI/README.md

 ## Features

-- **Image Preprocessing:** Techniques for noise reduction, normalization, and enhancement.
 - **Feature Extraction:** Utilization of advanced features for better classification accuracy.
-- **Machine Learning Models:** Implementation of various models to find the best classifier.
+- **Machine Learning Models:** Implementation of various parameters and techniques to find the best SVM classifier.
 - **Evaluation Metrics:** Comprehensive evaluation of model performance using metrics like accuracy, F1-score, and confusion matrix.
 - **Visualization:** Graphical representation of results including decision boundaries and confusion matrices.